-For help finding your closest PSVR demo station, check out the map provided by Sony.
-Be sure to note the days and times that the demonstration kiosks will be open.
-Games on display will include PlayStation VR Worlds, EVE: Valkyrie, Headmaster, Battlezone, and SuperHyperCube.
+Games on display currently include PlayStation VR Worlds, EVE: Valkyrie, Headmaster, Battlezone, and SuperHyperCube.
 Other titles may be added as the program continues.
-An extended rollout to retailers in Canada is expected sometime soon, though specifics were not available.
+An extended rollout to retailers in Canada is expected in the future, but hasn’t happened yet.

-The recently launched PSVR retails for $400, that does not include some required accessories, including the PlayStation Camera, and the PlayStation 4 itself (a separate purchase starting at $299).
+The recently launched PSVR retails for $400, but does not include some required accessories, including the PlayStation Camera and a PlayStation 4 console (a separate purchase starting at $300).
 Most PS4 owners will want to keep an eye out for the $500 PSVR bundle — which includes PlayStation VR Worlds, two Move controllers, and the required PlayStation Camera.
-It’s also worth noting that Sony will launch a powerful version of the PlayStation 4 console, the PS4 Pro, November 10.
-The $399 console, which is available for pre-order, may improve the visual fidelity of some PlayStation VR games.
+It’s also worth noting that Sony will recently launched a more powerful version of the PlayStation 4, the PS4 Pro, which can improve the performance and visual fidelity of some PlayStation VR games.

 |PlayStation VR Core Headset ($400)||PlayStation VR Bundle ($500)|

 Editor’s note: Sony currently restricts demos to those over the age of 12.

 Gamestop is holding limited PSVR demos in 14 stores, most of which are located on the West Coast.
 There are a few peppering the Midwest and the East Coast, though each store is centrally located in a major city.
 Keep in mind that these demos are available only on the weekend — you can find the nearest participating store here.